 Next, remember that harmonicas require that you both blow and suck.
 Sucking is what pulls the notes down and gives that swampy, bluesy vibe.
 The more you play, the more flexible the reeds become so it’s easier to bend the notes (some players soak their harmonicas in beer because they claim it makes the reeds more flexible…but I think it’s just an excuse to drink the beer).

 Next you have to learn to breathe.
 There are a billion how to play harmonica videos on the web, but this one explains it all without a single word.
-Once you get past the shock of the first few seconds, pay attention…watch and learn.
+Once you get past the shock of the first few seconds and realize this is all done without words, pay attention…watch and learn.
 She nails it.